Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models: Examples of optimal designs of stress variables

+Further examples for extrapolation at $x_{u} = - 0.4$, $ - 0.5$, and $ - 1$ give optimal weights $w^* = 0.22$, $0.25$, and $0.33$ at $x_h=1$, and $1 - w^* = 0.78$, $0.75$, and $0.67$ at $x_l=0$, respectively.
 By Proposition~\ref{prop-extrapolation-x} the design $\xi^*$ is also optimal for minimization of the asymptotic variance for estimating the $\alpha$-quantile $t_\alpha$ of the failure time for soft failure due to degradation under normal use condition $x_u$, when $0 < t_\alpha < \infty$ and the measurement times $t_1, ..., t_k$ are predetermined (see \citep{schwabe2014discussion} for estimation of the median, $\alpha = 0.5$).
-In particular, for the standardized value $x_u =- 0.056$ of the normal use condition from Table~\ref{tab-ex-intro-nominal-values} the optimal design for estimating any $\alpha$-quantile $t_\alpha$ assigns weight $0.95$ to $x_l = 0$ and weight $0.05$ to $x_h = 1$, as found numerically by \citep{doi:10.1002/asmb.2061} in the case of the median $t_{0.5}$. \end{example*}
+In particular, for the standardized value $x_u =- 0.056$ of the normal use condition from Table~\ref{tab-ex-intro-nominal-values} the optimal design for estimating any $\alpha$-quantile $t_\alpha$ assigns weight $0.95$ to $x_l = 0$ and weight $0.05$ to $x_h = 1$, as found numerically by \citep{doi:10.1002/asmb.2061} in the case of the median $t_{0.5}$.

-The so obtained designs for one stress variable can now be used to construct $c$-optimal designs in the presence of two stress variables with interactions.